 - Exposure to substances like asbestos, second-hand smoke, radiation, and wood dust.

 - Inactive infection with the Epstein Barr virus.

-There are currently no specific screening tests recommended for the early detection of head and neck cancers.
-Your dentist should examine your mouth, tongue, and neck during a routine dental exam.
+There are no screening tests for the early detection of head and neck cancers.
+Your dentist should check your mouth, tongue, and neck during dental exams.

 Signs and Symptoms

 Signs and symptoms of head and neck cancer depend on where the tumor is.
 Symptoms can be: